Manchester Terrier

 Common inquiries about the breed

-They are generally good with older, respectful children but may be too energetic for toddlers.
+They are generally good with older, respectful children, but their terrier temperament may be too intense for very young toddlers.

 Do they shed a lot?